harluss/dotfiles/README.md

 - `Extensions > React Dev Tools (enable in Incognito mode)`
 - `Extensions > Redux Dev Tools (enable in Incognito mode)`

-**NOTE**: Sync is broken on macOS - iOS, keep an eye on updates.
+**Note:** Sync is broken on macOS - iOS, keep an eye on updates.
 Until then, bookmarks must be imported manually.

 #### Firefox